netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

   multiple paths.
 * Fault tolerance (FT): Optimizing fault tolerance through parallel transfers over multiple paths.
-* Evasion (EVA): Avoid certain links or ASes, for example based on MTU, geolocation or AS number.
+* Evasion (EVA): Avoid certain links or ASes, for example, based on MTU, geolocation or AS number.
+Evasiona can also imply frequent path switching in order to avoid tracking or detection by adversaries.

 The discussions of these categories are written with multiple paths per interface in mind (i.e. multiple paths per 4-tuple).
 However, they can be generalized to multipathing over multiple interfaces.

-These categories can be combined, for example LAT and FT may often be combined and EVA can be can be useful in combination with any other category.
+These categories can be combined.
+For example, LAT and FT may often be combined and EVA can be useful in combination with any other category.

 # Notable Differences and Benefits